anon-scientist/cross-multi-task-pushing-objects/README.md

-# MPO benchmark, part of the CRoSS benchmark suite
+# Multi-Task Pushing-Objects (MPO) benchmark, part of the CRoSS benchmark suite
 This repository contains the Multi-Task Pushing-Objects (MPO) benchmark from the CRoSS suite.

 *This repository is provided exclusively for anonymous review purposes.